 The job can be stressful at times (patent attorneys all have to work to strict deadlines), but although I am expected to work hard, the office environment is very friendly and supportive.
 There are also great opportunities for progression within the firm as I complete my training and pass my exams.

-I very much enjoy my job as a technical assistant at D Young & Co.
+I very much enjoy my job as a patent attorney at D Young & Co.
 I find the day-to-day work interesting and rewarding and find the environment I work in very friendly and supportive.

 I graduated in June 2015 from Durham University with an undergraduate masters degree in mechanical engineering.